Fairglow/index-list/README.md

 The index list has no unsafe code blocks.
 The reason is that it does not use pointers between the element, but their index in the vector instead.

-However the `trim_swap` method is considered unsafe is because it may change the index of some elements.
-Therefore any stored indexes may be invalid after the method call.
+However the `trim_swap` method is considered unsafe, but for a different reason and that is because it may change the index of some elements.
+Therefore any stored indexes may be invalid after the method call, or point to a different element.
 Use it wisely and make sure no such indexes are kept at that time.

 ## Performance